sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `request_uris`
 > Array of `request_uri` values that are pre-registered by the Client for use at the OpenID Provider.
 Clients that make Authentication Requests using the `request_uri` parameter, MUST only do so via pre-registered `request_uri` values.

 Section 2 of [[OpenID.Dynamic-Registration]] lists all Client Metadata values that are used by OpenID Connect.
+Note that additional parameters are defined in OAuth 2.0 Dynamic Client Registration Protocol ([[RFC7591]]) can be relevant as well and MAY be used.

 An example of a Client registration request: